pactflow/docs.pactflow.io/website/docs/docs/on-premises/docker-compose-example.md

 ## 3. Login to PactFlow

-Head to http://localhost in your browser, and choose to login with "SIMPLE SAML", with the username `user1` and password `user1pass`.
+Head to [http://localhost](http://localhost) in your browser, and choose to login with "PACTFLOW DEMO AUTH".
+Provide a name and email address to create your account and login.
+(The details don't need to be valid, and won't be used to send any emails.)

 That's it 🎉.

-You'll now want to do this using a proper container orchestration tool, such as Kubernetes, AWS ECS/Fargate, AKS, GKE, Mesos etc.
+For production use, you'll need to replicate this setup using a proper container orchestration tool, such as Kubernetes, AWS ECS/Fargate, AKS, GKE, Mesos etc, and your real Identity Provider.